s-expressionists/Cleavir/CST-to-AST/README.md

 # Environment interface

 In order to convert CSTs, CST-to-AST must sometimes get information from the environment.
-It does this by using the `cleavir-environment` system.
+It does this by using the Trucler system.
 Clients need to specialize some generic functions in that system in order for CST-to-AST to understand the environment code is compiled in.
 See that system for more information.

 # Conditions